getify/grips/README.txt

 The examples/ directory has three sample template files, a "manifest" called "templates.json" (which is the JSON dictionary that maps "states" to templates for the engine), "index.html" file showing how to intialize the template engine, and a "app.js" file showing how to use the engine to request remote data and parse templates for dynamic output.

 NOTE: the "index.html" makes use of LABjs (http://labjs.com) to load scripts.
-It is not included in this source tree, nor is it required for handlegrips.
+It is not included in this source tree, nor is it required for grips.
 LABjs can also be found on github: http://github.com/getify/LABjs

 -------